 Typhoon Haiyan killed 6,300 people and left more than four million people homeless across the Philippines when it struck in November 2013.

-The strongest typhoon ever to make landfall, it damaged more than one million houses and affected 16 million people.
-In the aftermath of the disaster, the Red Cross gave out emergency supplies and helped people find missing loved ones.
+Among the strongest typhoons ever to make landfall, it damaged more than one million houses and affected 14 million people.
+After the disaster, the Red Cross gave out emergency supplies and helped people find missing loved ones.

 The British Red Cross completed a three-year recovery programme in October 2016.
 This included building houses and wells, supporting people to get back to work and helping families to stay healthy and safe.

 Click on the stories below to find out how your donations have helped people to rebuild their lives and prepare for future disasters.